Hanbok: North-South States period

-In the North-South States Period (698–926 AD), Silla and Balhae adopted dallyeong, a circular-collar robe from the Tang dynasty of China.
+In the North-South States Period (698–926 CE), the fundamental structure of clothing from the Three Kingdoms period was largely maintained.

+Silla and Balhae adopted dallyeong, a circular-collar robe from the Tang dynasty of China.
+The style itself originated as a form of hobok(胡服), nomadic clothing from Western and Central Asia.

 In Silla, the dallyeong was introduced by Muyeol of Silla in the second year of queen Jindeok of Silla.
 The dallyeong style from China was used as gwanbok, a formal attire for government officials, grooms, and dragon robe, a formal attire for royalty until the end of Joseon.

 United Silla

+In 668 CE, the Silla Kingdom unified the Three Kingdoms, though its control did not extend to the northern territories.